 The Social and Governance aspect in Procurement

 We are supporting clients across all industries to reduce their carbon footprint.
 With our best in class approach, companies are able to identify, prioritize and implement measures in order to reduce their emission.
 Our decarbonization approach includes four structured steps:

-- Prioritise the measures and develop the roadmap
+- Prioritize the measures and develop the roadmap